-Sydney Region P Plan A city supported by infrastructure A collaborative city Western City District Plan ng for a city supported by infrastructure. ng through collaboration.
-Hawkesbury Community Strategic Plan (CSP) re • C pr • Fa W • Re in einforcing and establishing effective strategic partnerships and shared esponsibilities. reating an integrated and well maintained transport system is an important local riority. acilitate the delivery of infrastructure through relevant agencies and Council's orks. espond proactively to planning and the development of the right local frastructure. rovide the right places and spaces to serve our community.
-Other Strategies awkesbury Transport Planning Strategy awkesbury Employment Lands Strategy
+A city supported by infrastructure A collaborative city Planning for a city supported by infrastructure.
+Working through collaboration.
+Reinforcing and establishing effective strategic partnerships and shared responsibilities.
+Creating an integrated and well maintained transport system is an important loc priority.
+Facilitate the delivery of infrastructure through relevant agencies and Council's works.
+Respond proactively to planning and the development of the right local infrastructure.
+Provide the right places and spaces to serve our community.
+Hawkesbury Transport Planning Strategy Hawkesbury Employment Lands Strategy